MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/wmr-mrtk.md

 1. Navigate to **Edit > Project Settings, XR-Plugin Management** and make sure **Windows Mixed Reality** is enabled.
 1. Build and deploy in Visual Studio

->[!IMPORTANT]
-> If using Unity 2019.3.x, select **ARM64** and not **ARM** as the build architecture in Visual Studio.
-With the default Unity settings in Unity 2019.3.x, a Unity app will not deploy to a HoloLens if ARM is selected due to a Unity bug.
->
-> If the ARM architecture is required, navigate to **Edit > Project Settings, Player**, and under the **Other Settings** menu disable **Graphics Jobs**.
-Disabling **Graphics Jobs** will allow the app to deploy using the ARM build architecture for Unity 2019.3.x, but ARM64 is recommended.
->
-> This issue was fixed in Unity 2019.4 and Unity 2020.3.

 ## Building and deploying MRTK to WMR Headsets (Standalone)

 Standalone builds of MRTK can be used on WMR headsets.
 A Standalone build for a WMR headset requires the following extra steps: